-This essay was originally written by Daniel A. Nagy and published on his Facebook page on April 2nd, 2017.
-It is the third part in a series.
-The first two parts are available here: Part 1, Part 2.
-All three parts were originally published on facebook: Part 1, Part 2, Part 3.
+This essay was originally written by Daniel A. Nagy and published on his Facebook page on July 7th, 2015.
+It is the second part in a series.
+The first part is available here: http://fare.livejournal.com/184653.html.
+Both parts were originally published on facebook: Part 1, Part 2.

-In the first part, I have discussed the so-called Independent Media™, the seeming conspiracy of mass-media workers, especially, but not exclusively journalists, in creating and perpetuating a virtual reality by biased reporting and analysis, serving the interests of the International Community™.
-In the second part, I have discussed the role of Student Activists™ in doing the footwork and providing a recruitment pool for the rest of the International Community™.
+In that first part, I have discussed the so-called "independent media", the seeming conspiracy of mass-media workers, especially, but not exclusively journalists, in creating and perpetuating a virtual reality by biased reporting and analysis, serving the interests of the International Community™.
 I have argued, that there is no need for these people to actually conspire or to be in the service or the pay of some shadowy background power; they are merely following their own perceived interests and their own thirst for power and status.

 In this second part, I am going to discuss another very important institution of power and its nexus with Independent Media™:

 Student Activists™ and Community Engagement

 As the cynical proverb goes, those who get through higher education by studying are doomed to get through life by working.
 However, there are plenty of other things one can do at university, some of them commonly denoted by the nebulous term "community engagement", ranging from participating in university-based organizations like the Student Union to doing volunteer work for various organizations in the non-profit sector, community organizing and direct political action.

 It is "community engagement" where the most power-thirsty and politically ambitious among the students get the opportunity to network with all the right people.
 It is in these institutions, where they get their first real-life experiences of the workings of power, politics and corruption.